Prescription of the Robin spectrum: The quantum graph

 \section{The quantum graph $(G_N^\gamma, \Delta_\gamma)$}

 In this section, we construct a quantum graph whose second eigenvalue has a large multiplicity.
-Moreover, when the edge lengths of the quantum graph are perturbed, the eigenspace associated with the second eigenvalue splits but remains stable in the sense of the quadratic form.
+Moreover, under perturbations of the edge length parameters, the eigenspace associated with the second eigenvalue splits but remains stable in the sense of the quadratic form.

-For any positive integer $N$, consider the finite graph $G_N=(V,E)$ which is obtained from the complete graph with $N$ vertices (as interior vertices) by adding $N$ boundary vertices, each connected to one of the interior vertices.
-More precisely, the vertex set of $G_N$ is $V=\{v_1,\dots,v_N\}\cup\{u_1,\dots,u_N\}$, and the edge set of $G_N$ is
+For any positive integer $N$, let $G_N=(V,E)$ be the graph formed by adding $N$ boundary vertices to the complete graph on $N$ interior vertices, with each boundary vertex connected to a distinct interior vertex.
+More precisely, the vertex set of $G_N$ is

-Unlike \cite{HW}, $G_N$ will be considered as a $1D$ complexes by viewing each edge in $E$ as interval in this paper.